 (2) Coping with “Supplier Spotlight” columns.
 Speaking of “when times are tough” brings us to the focus of our second case.
 Unfortunately, it’s a common practice at many B2B magazines, because of publisher insistence, that a regular Supplier Spotlight column appear.
 Typically a one-page event, the article becomes an exercise in puffery.
 In essence, it is of no value to either readers or advertisers.

 In the case in point, my source advised that the publisher wanted the Spotlight report to be in the news section.
 The article layout, including a special heading, was designed to imply the information was sponsored.
 (Note: In this case, the heading simply should have carried the “advertisement” label, but sales types usually prefer euphemisms.)
 The wrinkle in this approach is that editors were required to write the copy.

 The one thing in favor of this approach is that at least some effort was made to distinguish the article from regular editorial copy.
 What happens more often is that such articles are treated as regular editorial copy.
 Some top editors attempt to dump these assignments on staff.
 Other times, the publisher demands that a senior editor do the deed.

 Unfortunately, because the article is clearly an advertising ploy, assigned editors don’t exert effort to make a decent story out of the assignment.
 But in my experience, if I tried hard, the meet-the-sponsor stuff turned out several cuts above the usual “puff” piece.
 It all depends on whether or not the editor has built a past relationship of his or her own with the supplier in question.

 Establishing that relationship, perhaps, is a worthy discussion for a future blog.
 Meanwhile, I welcome your comments pertaining to the above two situations or any other ethics dilemmas.
-Write in confidence to firstname.lastname@example.org.
+Submit in confidence through our contact form.